Tortola & The British Virgin Islands

 provides a perfect anchorage for your first night.
 Eat, drink and be merry aboard the floating bar/restaurant 'The William Thornton'

-Day One - Salt Island
+Day 1: Salt Island

 A short beat up the Sir Francis Drake Channel takes you to Salt Island.
 Here you can pick up the National Parks moorings and either dive or snorkel the wreck of the Royal Mail Steamship Rhone, a relic of the hurricane of 1867 and famous for its part in the movie 'The Deep'.
 Alternatively, go ashore and visit the settlement and the salt pond from which the island takes its name.
 The annual rent for the whole island is paid each year directly to the Queen of England and is a bag of salt!
 After lunch sail to Cooper Island where you can pick up a mooring in front of the beach club bar and restaurant - there's a dive shop here also.

-Day Two - Virgin Gorda
+Day 2: Virgin Gorda

 Sail to the Baths, one of the most unique natural formations in the BVI.
 Consisting of thousands of smooth boulders, some as big as a house, strewn along the beach on the southern tip of Virgin Gorda.
 You can explore the many gaps that open into massive rocky grottos filled with sea water.
 Nearby is Virgin Gorda Yacht Harbour, with a full service marina, shops and restaurants.
 In the afternoon, sail north and east to the North Sound of Virgin Gorda, surrounded with safe anchorages, snorkeling, beach bars and restaurants.

-Day Three - Anegada
+Day 3: Anegada

 Either relax and spend the day in North Sound or sail the 15 miles north to Anegada.
 Anegada means 'drowned island' and when you see it you'll realize why!
 The highest point is 15 feet above sea level and it's famous for fresh lobster, iguanas and flamingoes.

-heads at the entrance to the anchorage.
+You will have to leave North Sound early in order to arrive at Anegada during the middle of the day.
+This will give you good light to navigate through the coral heads at the entrance to the anchorage.
 Take a taxi ride to Loblolly Bay on the north side and snorkel inside the reef.
 Then go back to the anchorage for smoothies and a lobster dinner at the Anegada Reef Hotel or Neptune's Treasure.

-Day Four - Trellis Bay
+Day 4: Trellis Bay

 Sail from either North Sound or Anegada to Trellis Bay on Beef Island - a well protected natural harbour and home of the famous restaurant and cabaret 'The Last Resort'.
 If you prefer a more tranquil spot then try Marina Cay across the channel to the north, off Great Camanoe, which features a Pussers that is good for happy hour and casual dining.
 Also there is a new restaurant on Scrub Island called Donovans Reef, access can be by dinghy from Marina Cay.

-Day Five - Cane Garden Bay/Jost Van Dyke
+Day 5: Cane Garden Bay/Jost Van Dyke

 Weigh anchor and take a short cruise up to beautiful Guana Island for spectacular snorkeling and a superb beach at Monkey Point.
 It's a great spot to picnic.
 Then take an afternoon sail west to either Cane Garden Bay on Tortola's lush north shore, or to the islands of Jost Van Dyke and Little Jost Van Dyke.
 Both locations have good anchorages, beautiful beaches, hiking, beach bars and unique restaurants for your share of the evening's entertainment.

-Day Six - Soper's Hole/Peter Island
+Day 6: Soper's Hole/Peter Island

 Anchor off Sandy Spit Green Cay and enjoy a swim in to shore.
 You can walk around the whole island in five minutes, but snorkeling around is more fun.
 Then sail west to Soper's Hole Wharf, the home of Pusser's Landing, said to be built on the spot where Blackbeard the pirate once lived.
 Ashore there are restaurants and provisions.
 For your last night, sail across the channel to Little or Great Harbour, Peter Island.

-Day Seven - Road Harbour
+Day 7: Road Harbour

-Enjoy the sunrise over the hills of Peter Island, take an early morning swim or snorkel and then weigh anchor for a short sail across the channel to the TMM docks.
+Enjoy the sunrise over the hills of Peter Island, take an early morning swim or snorkel and then weigh anchor for a short sail across the channel to the docks.